jonasbn/github-pages-javascript-prototype/README.md

 These could all be basic proof of concept like projects.
 At some point I do however want to go deeper, based on a real project and of course the best fit candidate for the optimal solution.

 The one thing that I would really like to try out at this time is extending the prototype with use of an external data source as stated previously I decided to host the data locally, so this step would be a natural path forward.
-This will push the work into the security realm and content security policies, so I expect I need to get a more thorough understanding of this especially in relation to [Github Pages][github_pages], but it would certainly bring more value to the table to be able to answer the extended question:
+This will push the work into the security realm and content security policies, so I expect I need to get a more thorough understanding of this especially in relation to [GitHub Pages][github_pages], but it would certainly bring more value to the table to be able to answer the extended question:

 > Can you host semi-interactive pages with **external** data using [GitHub Pages][github_pages]?

 ## Resources

-Thanks to all the people, who unknowningly have contributed to this work.
+Thanks to all the people, who unknowingly have contributed to this work.

 - [Tobias](https://codepen.io/Tbgse)
 - [Tania Rascia](https://twitter.com/taniarascia)